wesleydonald/multi_drone_control/README.md

-# Robust Collective Quadcopter Payload Transport
+# Mid-Flight Reconfiguration for Cooperative Quadcopter Payload Transport
 **Thesis project** (forked from Mitch's repo).
 This repository provides a complete framework for controlling multiple UAVs tethered to a payload within the UNSW Motion Capture system.
 It includes a simulator to support at-home development and features an efficient transfer pipeline for transitioning controllers from simulation to real-world deployment.

 ## What this project is about